Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 Theoretical and clinical medicine

-Laboratory and instrumental parameters associated with the risk of death in the long-term follow-up period in patients after myocardial infarction
+Laboratory and instrumental parameters associated with the long-term mortality risk in patients after myocardial infarction

 Mushikhina N.A., Gorbatenko E.A., Teploukhova A.I., Yaroslavskaya E.I., Larionova O.N.